 Scaly is a programming language designed to be self-scaling: it adapts to the needs of the developer, from simple scripts to complex systems.
-The language emphasizes clarity through postfix operators, eliminating precedence rules, and optional region-based memory management.
+The language combines a uniform grammar — with no hardcoded operators, since operators are ordinary identifiers — with optional region-based memory management.
+Standard mathematical precedence applies when operators are chained, while prefix forms and parentheses give explicit control where it is needed.

 Scaly follows these core principles: